MRIA Maintenance of Certification: FAQ

-A - YES.
-You can attend a one day conference relevant to your career in Sydney, BC or Australia and it will count regardless of where it takes place in the world.
+A - Yes.
+You can attend a one-day conference relevant to your career, and it will count regardless of where it takes place in the world.
 Surfing or whale watching would not count.
 If in doubt as to whether the points will be recognized, please submit the course/program/conference to MRIA before you go.

 Q - I took an internal course by one of my peers on regression.
 Does this count?

 A - No, unless it is open to all members of MRIA.

 Q - I worked on my MBA.
 Will I receive any credit?

 A- Yes, we will acknowledge one course credit per year.

 Q - What if I cannot accumulate 50 points?

 A- There is a Certification Advisory Committee to hear your individual case.
 It will determine whether there are valid and acceptable reasons why you could not fulfill your points requirement.

 Q - What changes have there been to the MCP program?